-- Generally, the type of products or commodities are not easily changed. - Usually, its location to hold the business is settled. - In general, financial administering process has been done although it is still in very simple form. - There has been separation process between business finance and family finance.
-Business plan has also been settled. - A business license and other legal requirements, including Tax Identification Number have been owned. - The figure of business owner (employer or entrepreneur) has been endorsed by entrepreneurial capability. - Some of them have been able to access to banks to get the loan for capital raising.
+- Generally, the type of products or commodities are not easily changed. - Usually, its location to hold the business is settled. - In general, financial administering process has been done although it is still in very There has been separation process between business finance and family finance. - Business plan has also been settled. - A business license and other legal requirements, including Tax Identification Number have been owned. - The figure of business owner (employer or entrepreneur) has been endorsed by entrepreneurial capability. - Some of them have been able to access to banks to get the loan for capital raising. - The most have not been able to run good business management such as by making business plan.